yebo7in/node-taking-app/README.md

 ## Contributing

 If you would like to contribute to this project, feel free to submit a pull request or open an issue.

+# Wins in this project

+## Hardest part
+- setting up enviroment
+- CRUD functions

+## What I've learned
+1. Web Development Fundamentals

+- HTML/CSS: Understand the structure and styling of web pages, including how to create forms, buttons, and layouts.
+- JavaScript: Gain proficiency in client-side scripting to enhance user interactions.

+2. Backend Development

+- Node.js: Learn how to set up a server, handle HTTP requests, and manage routes.
+- Express.js: Understand how to create web applications using a popular Node.js framework, including middleware and routing.

+3. Database Management

+- MongoDB: Learn about NoSQL databases, data modeling, and how to perform CRUD (Create, Read, Update, Delete) operations.
+- Mongoose: Use an ODM (Object Document Mapper) to interact with MongoDB, understanding schemas and data validation.

+4. User Authentication and Authorization

+- Session Management: Implement user registration, login, and session management to secure the application.
+- Passport.js: Learn how to integrate authentication strategies, including social login (like Google).